hakhakobian/regallery/readme.txt

 == Description ==

-Gallery is a FREE, SEO-friendly photo gallery plugin for WordPress that makes it easy to create stunning image gallery with advanced layouts like Mosaic, Masonry, Slideshow etc.
+Gallery is a FREE, SEO-friendly photo gallery plugin for WordPress that makes it easy to create stunning image gallery with advanced layouts like Mosaic, Masonry, Slider etc.

 With features like lightbox viewing, responsive design, and drag-and-drop customization, this plugin redefines ease of use and functionality.
 Whether you're a photographer, blogger, artist, or small business owner, this responsive gallery plugin empowers you to display your work in the most engaging way.